debjitl45/day4/README.md

 Copy

 Q13.
-What are the embedded containers supported by Spring Boot?
+What are the embedded containers supported by Spring Boot?<br>
 Spring Boot includes support for the following embedded containers

 Tomcat